ahwayakchih/openshift-nodebb/README.markdown

 ## Prerequisites

-First of all, you need an OpenShift account.
+First of all, you will need an OpenShift account.
 If you do not have one yet, now is the time to register at https://www.openshift.com/app/account/new.

 Next, install `rhc` application, as described at https://developers.openshift.com/en/managing-client-tools.html.